Bhiman: Education

 Bhiman is an important educational hub in Sindhuli district.
 Bhiman has a number of schools from primary level to college level.
 Bhiman has three secondary schools and a primary school, Shri Jana Jagriti Higher Secondary School and campus, Scholar's Academy, Kamala Academic School and Shree Hariyali Primary School is the only primary school.
-Shri Jana Jagriti Higher Secondary School and campus offers high school level(10+2) and Bachelor level courses on Arts and Commerce disciplines, which is affiliated to Tribhuwan University.
+Shri Jana Jagriti Higher Secondary School and campus offers high school level(10+2) and Bachelor level courses on Arts and Commerce disciplines, which is affiliated to Tribhuwan University.Kamala Academic school also offers level(10+2).

 Business

 Bhiman is a business hub for its surrounding villages.
 It has one Developmental Bank (Class B); Matribhumi Bikas Bank Limited.
 In addition, it has three Finance companies, there is building and construction material pasal (Manakamana and shrestha hardware pasal).
 There is a weekly market, Fridays are the day for weekly markets.

 HEALTH: Bhiman has a Sub District Hospital, which has basic health facilities.
 There is a separate Maternity ward in the hospital.
 There are few other health clinics managed by Private persons.